programminghistorian/jekyll/en/contribute.md

 ## Write a new lesson

 <div class="alert alert-success">
-Our English journal has revised its submission process, and now invites proposals only in the final quarter of each year.
-The most recent Call for Proposals closed on 31 January 2024.
+Our English journal will open its next annual submission window in October 2024.
+In the meantime, you may find it useful to <a href="/posts/en-call-for-lessons">consult our past call for proposals</a> (closed in January 2024).
+Submissions to our <a href="/es/guia-para-autores#paso-1-proponer-una-nueva-lección">Spanish</a>, <a href="/fr/consignes-auteurs#étape-1-proposer-une-nouvelle-leçon">French</a> and <a href="/pt/directrizes-autor#etapa-1-propor-uma-nova-lição">Portuguese</a> journals are open year-round.
 </div>

 <img src="{{site.baseurl}}/images/author-sm.png" class="garnish rounded float-right" alt="{{ site.data.snippets.write-a-lesson-image-alt[page.lang] }}"/>